 Hormones have a funny way of making their presence known in our bodies.
 Much of the time, we recognize hormone changes on an emotional level.
 We sometimes blame them for our issues - mood swings, headaches, even just feeling “off”.
 But knowing our hormone patterns can also help us live our best lives!
 Hormones like estrogen and progesterone can affect energy levels.
 Understanding how the highs and lows of these hormones impact energy, can help you approach activities with more knowledge about what’s going on with your body so you can adjust and perform at your best!

 Estrogen and progesterone are the two main hormones present in your cycle.
 Estrogen is the dominant hormone before ovulation.
 This hormone is produced by growing follicles and is highest right before ovulation occurs.
+What does estrogen do?
 Estrogen is responsible for an increase in cortisol and testosterone levels, which naturally increase energy levels.
 Progesterone is the hormone that is dominant AFTER ovulation and is what prepares the uterus to receive a fertilized embryo.
 Progesterone typically starts to rise after ovulation around cycle day 16 and usually stays elevated through cycle day 28, in regular cycles.
 When progesterone levels are high, your mood is more balanced and present.
 Things are calmer and slower than in the first half of the cycle when estrogen is dominant.
 Think of estrogen as the hyperactive cheerleader, whereas progesterone is the cool, down-to-earth sister.

 Estrogen is the Star - First half of the cycle